pubsubdb/pubsubdb/docs/refactoring101.md

 ```

 ## Wrapping Up
-By leveraging Redis, we've significantly simplified our micro-services network without causing disruptions.
+By leveraging Redis, we've significantly simplified our microservices network without causing disruptions.
 The network can now be viewed as a series of activities, facilitating changes without breaking the legacy process.

 Each function orchestrated by PubSubDB runs with Queue semantics (via Redis Streams), ensuring messages are only deleted post successful function execution.
 Additionally, every activity orchestrated by PubSubDB [exports detailed telemetry data](./system_lifecycle.md#telemetry) to your chosen backend system.
 Set up alarms and alerts to stay in the loop about any issues and take control of your business processes.